-- 4.1 British Geological Survey, (1971) Sheet 267, Hungerford shows the site to be underlain by river and valley gravel with a south-west to north-east strip of Reading Beds following the eastern boundary. - 4.2 Soil Survey of England and Wales, (1983) Sheet 6, shows the Wickham 3 Association coinciding with the river and valley gravel on the site with the Southampton Association coinciding with the Reading Beds.
-The Wickham 3 Association is described as containing "some deep coarse loamy soils affected by groundwater."
-(SSEW, 1983).
+- 4.1 British Geological Survey, (1971) Sheet 267, Hungerford shows the site to be underlain by river and valley gravel. - 4.2 Soil Survey of England and Wales, (1983) Sheet 6, shows the site as the Wickham 3 association described as including "some deep coarse loamy soils affected by groundwater.. with some coarse loamy over clayey soils" (Soil Survey of England and Wales, 1983).
+Detailed survey of the soils on the site found them to be similar to those described above.